 At a glance

-Stable — consistent level of discussion.
-1 mention in the last 30 days, 3 the 60 before.
+Rising — being discussed more frequently.
+1 mention in the last 30 days, 1 the 60 before, 3 the 90 before that.

-Existing neighbors who worry about increased density or rental properties.
+Existing residents concerned about increased density or traffic.

 Residents are worried that adding more high-density townhomes will change the feel of their neighborhood, increase traffic, and create safety issues near the local elementary school.